 In a recent survey of 2,000 UK home workers, 43% stated they experienced broadband problems at least once a week with many of the problems encountered during Zoom and Microsoft Teams video conferencing sessions.
-What’s worse is 16% had even struggled to send an email due to poor broadband speeds.
+It gets worse – 16% had even struggled to send an email due to poor broadband speeds.

-In 2020 millions of UK employees migrated to home working and many home broadbands simply struggled to support the many applications and devices required to support business productivity.
+In 2020 millions of UK employees migrated to home working and suffered from poor home broadband speeds due to the complexity of cloud business applications and multiple devices required.

 The office VS home connectivity divide.

 Most offices now have ultrafast fibre broadband or Ethernet Leased Line connectivity as standard, to ensure business-critical applications such as VoIP and video conferencing can cope with multiple users uploading and download data at any given point.

 While over 3 million UK homes are still using legacy ADSL2+ broadband connectivity with just 24Mbps download.
 Bandwidth frustration is real, and while fibre broadband can provide potentially greater speeds, they are often shared by the family and subject to contention as users in the local neighbourhood share the same broadband infrastructure.